valexsantos/mkit/README.md

 ## Install

-This is a simple ruby gem, so to install run
+This is a simple ruby gem, so to install execute:
 ```
 # gem install mkit
 ```